xpack-dev-tools/openocd-xpack/README-BUILD.md

 The build scripts use the
-[xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of elaborate build environments based on GCC 7.4 (Docker containers for GNU/Linux and Windows or a custom folder for MacOS).
+[xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of elaborate build environments based on recent GCC versions (Docker containers for GNU/Linux and Windows or a custom folder for MacOS).

+There are two types of builds:

+- **local/native builds**, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes;
+- **distribution builds**, which create the archives distributed as binaries; expected to run on most modern systems.

+This page documents the distribution builds.

+For native builds, see the `build-native.sh` script. (to be added)

 ## Repositories